akpw/SwiftNetworkImages/README.md

 ## Features

-* `MVVM`, with simple DIY bindings for mutable `ViewModel`s
+* Demonstrates practical usage of the [AKPFlowLayout framework](https://github.com/akpw/AKPFlowLayout)

-* Shows and easy way to build UI in code with iOS9 `NSLayoutAnchor`, `UILayoutGuide`, and `UIStackView`
+* Shows an easy way to build UI in code with `NSLayoutAnchor`, `UILayoutGuide`, and `UIStackView`

-* Custom UICollectionView Layouts, efficiently built on top of `UICollectionViewFlowLayout` using custom invalidation context.
+* Shows pragmatic approach to `MVVM`, with simple DIY bindings for mutable `ViewModel`s

 * Protocol-Oriented and Value-Based Programming